Home » Student Resources » Graduate Programs: FAQsMenu

 Only graduate-level course work acceptable to the granting institution for Master’s degree programs with grades of A or B can be transferred.
 A maximum of 15 credits from an accredited university may be accepted.
 (Non-admit credits also are limited to 15 credits to bring into a program.)
 Credits are transferred by providing the Graduate Office with official transcripts and a Change of Program Request: Course Substitution Form signed by your advisor.

 The full-time course load for graduate students is 9 graduate credits, including coursework, portfolio, professional project, field study, or thesis credits.
 The maximum course load for graduate students is 16 credits with any combination of courses (graduate or undergraduate) during fall, winter, or spring term.
-Nine credit hours is the maximum load for graduate students during the six-week summer term.
+Twelve credit hours is the maximum load for graduate students during the six-week summer term.

 Can I send in my paperwork electronically?